Berlin | Travel Guide

 - U-Bahn: Brandenburger Tor

 - Standing at an impressive 368 metres Berlins TV Tower is the tallest building in Germany.
-A dizzying symbol of Ccommunist power, you can now take the 40-second express lift to the top and its impressive viewing platform.
+A dizzying symbol of communist power, you can now take the 40-second express lift to the top and its impressive viewing platform.
 Here you will find spectacular 360-degree panoramic views out across the entire city and beyond!
-Take time to sit and have a drink at the bar, or if the mood takes you the restaurant, designed with an outer ring of revolving tables, serves coffee, snacks and reasonably priced meals while revolving once around its axis every 60 minutes.
-Word of warning: pre-book as both the tower and restaurant get very busy!
-Its worth getting your hands on a fast track ticket to beat the queues and the restaurant can get booked up weeks in advance so keep this in mind.
+Take time to sit and have a drink at the bar.Or, head to the restaurant which has an outer ring of revolving tables, serving coffee, snacks and reasonably priced meals while revolving once around its axis every hour.
+Make sure you book before you go as both the tower and restaurant get very busy!
+It's worth getting your hands on a fast track ticket to beat the queues and the restaurant can get booked up weeks in advance so keep this in mind.

 - U-Bahn: Alexanderplatz